Edward J. Wood

-Edward James Wood (October 27, 1866 – April 24, 1956) was a prominent local leader of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Alberta, Canada and was the founder of Glenwood, Alberta, and Hill Spring, Alberta.
+Edward James Wood (October 27, 1866 – April 24, 1956) was a prominent local leader of the Church of Jesus Christ of Latter-day Saints (LDS Church) in Alberta, Canada and was the founder of Glenwood, and Hill Spring, Alberta.

 Wood was born to Mormon parents in Salt Lake City, Utah Territory.
 At age 21, he was sent to Samoa as a missionary for the LDS Church, where he served from 1888 to 1892.
 In 1891, he reportedly raised his missionary companion Brigham Smoot from the dead after Smoot had drowned in the ocean.
 Upon returning to Utah in 1892, Wood married Mary Ann Solomon.
 In 1896, Wood was again sent to Samoa, this time to be the president of the Samoan Mission of the church.